key-er/eid-react/README.md

 ### Deploy
+Steps
+- Add to the scripts in package.json `  "postinstall": "webpack"  `
+- Add Procfile -  ` web: node server/index.js `

-Pushing to master branch deploys to heroku
+- Pushing to master branch deploys to heroku